projectweekend/Tranist-Stop-API/README.md

 **Note:**
 The `urls` property contains the next logical API routes that can be accessed using the information from this route.
-In the example above, the URL in `urls.all_stops` will return all stops for the route.
-The URL in `urls.south_stops` will return all southbound stops.
-The URL in `urls.north_stops` will return all northbound stops.
+In the example above, the URL in `urls["All Stops"]` will return all stops for the route.
+The URL in `urls["South"]` will return all southbound stops.
+The URL in `urls["North"]` will return all northbound stops.

 - - -